 If you have diabetes, you may have problems sleeping well.
-This is because diabetes is linked to a number of factors which can contribute to sleep problems.
-Understanding how diabetes and sleep are related can help you manage your diabetes better.
+This is because diabetes is linked to a number of factors which can contribute to sleep problems or sleep deprivation.
+Understanding how diabetes and sleep are related can help you manage your diabetes better and prevent sleep disorders.

 Blood glucose levels which are too high or too low can both interfere with your sleep.
 The symptoms of high blood glucose may cause you to wake up several times at night to get a drink or use the toilet.
-Low blood glucose may also disturb your sleep by causing you to wake up at night drenched in sweat or feeling shaky, dizzy or hungry.
+Low blood glucose may also cause sleep deprivation by causing you to wake up at night drenched in sweat or feeling shaky, dizzy or hungry.

-Nerve damage and blockage to blood vessels carrying blood to your legs as a result of diabetes complication, can cause painful cramps in your feet and keep you awake at night.
+Nerve damage and blockage to blood vessels carrying blood to your legs as a result of diabetes complication, can cause painful cramps in your feet and lead to sleep loss.

-Other factors disrupting your sleep may include worrying over issues related to the long-term care of your diabetes such as the cost of treatment and hospitalisation, as well as uncertainty over your future and family care.
+Other factors that affect sleep may include worrying over issues related to the long-term care of your diabetes such as the cost of treatment and hospitalisation, as well as uncertainty over your future and family care.